h1l1ch/budget-app/README.md

         this.value = value
       };
       ```
-      getPercentage() is one of *constructor prototypes* methods.
-Instantly gets inherited by all instances created via "Expense"             constructor.
+      getPercentage() is one of *constructor prototype* methods.
+Method gets inherited by all instances created via "Expense"             constructor.
       ```
       Expense.prototype.getPercentage = function () {
         return this.percentage;